 “Current research does not support large differences in the health benefits of different meditation modalities.
-Instead, it appears that the regularity of meditation practice is more important than the type of meditation practiced and preferences are mostly subjective rather than reflecting substantive differences in quality.”
+Instead, it appears that the regularity of meditation practice is more important than the type of meditation practised and preferences are mostly subjective rather than reflecting substantive differences in quality.”
 (Rutledge).

 This blog will offer a meditation technique relative to the first psychological function….

-Sensitive types are tuned to visceral influences and tend to gather information directly from the sensory organs.
+Sensitive types (physically not emotionally) are tuned to visceral influences and tend to gather information directly from the sensory organs.
 They like to ‘physically sense’ energy and are naturals at it.
 They are at home with their bodies and in nature.
 A common attribute of Sensitive types is the ability to perceive internal bodily sensations.
 “The body as felt and experienced from within.”